 Admitted attendants will be contacted directly by email by the 15th of June 2020.

 Cancellation policy for admitted students

-- Profile B: considering that the participation is free, a deposit is due (150 Euro with payment receipt returned by the 24th of June 2016); the deposit will be totally refunded to the attendant at the end of the Summer School (there is no deposit refund in case of cancellation)
+- Profile A: in case of withdrawal the fee will not be refunded- Profile B: considering that the participation is free, a deposit is due (150 Euro with payment receipt returned by the date indicated on the admission letter); the deposit will be totally refunded to the attendant at the end of the Summer School (there is no deposit refund in case of cancellation by the admitted participant)

 Selection criteria applied